tassosant/translations/README.md

         7. When to use useEffect
         8. Better understanding of the MVC architecture
 - **Bill Tsolis**:
     In this particular assigment Tasos ended up handling a lot of the actual React compoments.
 Despite that I do feel like I have a better picture of why such architectures are desired, their benefits and I generally learned enough that I feel comfortable with the idea of builing a REACT based web app on my own.
-CSS was once again the bane of my existence, not through difficutly of usage but I figured out I really do not enjoy working on in.
+CSS was once again the bane of my existence, not through difficutly of usage but I figured out I really do not enjoy working on it.

 ## How to Run